suehyunpark/MemSum-ToS/README.md

 |---------------|--------------|---------------|
 | 1,611 | 202  | 201  |

+tosdr.org is licensed under the [GNU Affero General Public License v3.0]((https://github.com/tosdr/edit.tosdr.org/blob/master/LICENSE)) (AGPL-3.0), but currently we are not providing our ToS;DR dataset.
+To view the dataset format, you can head to our repo's [tosdr-dataset/sample_data](https://github.com/suehyunpark/MemSum-ToS/tree/main/tosdr-dataset/sample_data) directory.

 ### Hyperparameters
 We train our model using the Adam optimizer with β1 = 0.9, β2 = 0.999, fixed learning rate 0.0001, weight decay 0.000001, and choose the best checkpoint based on validation performance.
 For dataset-specific hyperparameters, we select the values optimal after tuning in baseline experiments: